Minuscule 35: Text

-Also, in the edition the text John 7:53-8:11 is marked on the margin by an obelus (÷).
+Also, in the edition the text of John 7:53-8:11 is marked in the margin by an obelus (÷)..
 This is in conformity with the practice of the manuscript itself.

 History

-The manuscript was dated to the 11th or 12th century.
-Currently it has been assigned by the INTF to the 11th century.

-Formerly it was held at the Athos peninsula in Great Lavra.
+The earliest history of the manuscript is unknown.
+It was formerly held at the Athos peninsula in the Great Lavra monestary.
 Between 1643 and 1653 the manuscript was acquired for the collection of Pierre Séguier (1588-1672), the great-grandfather of Henri-Charles de Coislin, Bishop of Metz.
 It became a part of the Fonds Coislin.
-It was added to the list of the New Testament manuscripts by J. J. Wettstein, who gave it the number 35.
+It was added to the list of the New Testament manuscripts by textual critic Johann J. Wettstein, who gave it the number 35.

-Bernard de Montfaucon was the first who examined and described this manuscript.
-Then it was examined and described by Wettstein, Scholz, and Paulin Martin.
-C. R. Gregory saw the manuscript in 1885.
-The text of Revelation was collated by Hoskier (1929).
+Biblical scholar Bernard de Montfaucon was the first who examined and described this manuscript.
+It was later examined and described by textual critics Wettstein, Johann M. A. Scholz, and Paulin Martin.
+Biblical scholar Caspar René Gregory saw the manuscript in 1885.
+The text of Revelation was collated by biblical scholar Herman C. Hoskier in 1929.

-It is currently housed at the Bibliothèque nationale de France (Coislin, Gr.
+The manuscript was dated to the 11th or 12th century.
+It has currently been assigned by the INTF to the 11th century.
+It is presently housed in the Bibliothèque nationale de France (shelf number Coislin, Gr.
 199) in Paris.